HumanCellAtlas/sctools/README.rst

 Several definitions are helpful to understand how sequence data is analyzed.

-1. Cell: an individual cell, the target of single-cell RNA-seq experiments and the entity that we with to characterize
+1. **Cell**: an individual cell, the target of single-cell RNA-seq experiments and the entity that we with to characterize

-2. Capture Primer: A DNA oligonucleotide containing amplification machinery, a fixed cell barcode, a random molecule barcode, and an oligo-dT tail to capture poly-adenylated RNA
+2. **Capture Primer**: A DNA oligonucleotide containing amplification machinery, a fixed cell barcode, a random molecule barcode, and an oligo-dT tail to capture poly-adenylated RNA

-3. Molecule: A molecule refers to a single mRNA molecule that is captured by an oligo-dT capture primer in a single-cell sequencing experiment
+3. **Molecule**: A molecule refers to a single mRNA molecule that is captured by an oligo-dT capture primer in a single-cell sequencing experiment

-4. Molecule Barcode: A molecule barcode (alias: UMI, RMT) is a short, random DNA barcode attached to the capture primer that has adequate length to be probabilistically unique across the experiment.
+4. **Molecule Barcode**: A molecule barcode (alias: UMI, RMT) is a short, random DNA barcode attached to the capture primer that has adequate length to be probabilistically unique across the experiment.
 Therefore, when multiple molecules of the same gene are captured in the same cell, they can be differentiated through having different molecule barcodes.
 The proposed GA4GH standard tag for a molecule barcode is UB and molecule barcode qualities is UY

-5. Cell Barcode: A short DNA barcode that is typically selected from a whitelist of barcodes that will be used in an experiment.
+5. **Cell Barcode**: A short DNA barcode that is typically selected from a whitelist of barcodes that will be used in an experiment.
 All capture primers for a given cell will contain the same cell barcode.
 The proposed GA4GH standard tag for a cell barcode is CB and cell barcode qualities is CY

-6. Fragment: During library construction, mRNA molecules captured on capture primers are amplified, and the resulting amplified oligonucleotides are fragmented.
+6. **Fragment**: During library construction, mRNA molecules captured on capture primers are amplified, and the resulting amplified oligonucleotides are fragmented.
 In 3' experiments, only the fragment that contains the 3' end is retained, but the break point will be random, which means fragments often have different lengths.
 Once sequenced, different fragments can be identified as unique combinations of cell barcode, molecule barcode, the chromosome the sequence aligns to, and the position it aligns to on that chromosome, after correcting for clipping that the aligner may add

-7. Bam/Sam file: The GA4GH standard file type for the storage of aligned sequencing reads.
+7. **Bam/Sam file**: The GA4GH standard file type for the storage of aligned sequencing reads.
 Unless specified, our Single Cell Tools will operate over bam files containing either aligned or unaligned reads